Fill The Frame And Make Better Photos

 Space: The Forgotten Element Of Composition

-Compare that to how B.B.
-King played Lucille, his favorite guitar.
-It's the space between the notes that best explores the relationship between each individual note.
+What I learned by listening to B.B.
+King play is that it's the space between the notes that best explores the relationship between each individual note.

 There's no co-incidence in the fact that some of history's greatest photographers were musicians or, at the very least, sort inspiration through music.

 From my point of view the best thing about inspiration is that it leads to transcendence.
 And that’s why I’ve dedicated myself, as an artist and teacher, to the art of photography.